 Introducing…The Mad Fientist’s Financial Independence Podcast!

-In each session, I will pick the brains of some of the most respected fientists in the field to discover their techniques and strategies for reaching financial independence.
+In each episode, I pick the brains of some of the most respected fientists in the field to discover their strategies for reaching financial independence.

 For the first installment, I had the privilege to talk to the original Mustachian himself, Mr. Money Mustache!

 Mr. Money Mustache retired in his early thirties and has recently emerged as one of the most inspiring personal finance authors in cyberspace.
-His entertaining and informative articles, which can be found at www.mrmoneymustache.com, give you the “punch in the face” you need to get you on the right track to financial independence.
+His entertaining and informative articles, which can be found at MrMoneyMustache.com, give you the “punch in the face” you need to get you on the right track to financial independence.

-It was great having him in the Mad Fientist lab to talk about his path to financial independence so I hope you enjoy the discussion with him as much as I did!
+It was great having him in the lab to talk about his journey to financial independence so I hope you enjoy the discussion as much as I did!